chrisweb/web-audio-api-player/README.md

 ### web audio api typings notes

-As of now (25.05.2019) the web audio api typings seems to be included in lib.d.ts, so removing them from package.json:
+As of the 25.05.2019 the web audio api typings seem to be included in lib.d.ts, so removing them from package.json:

 ```json
   "dependencies": {